 Deciding what to pack or not pack on our family vacation and adventures always involve hours of contemplation, trying to put together a packing list, watching all the travel packing tips on youtube, putting things into suitcases…and taking it out again.

 In a brilliant mother-fail, on our last family trip to the USA, I forgot to pack any underwear at all for my daughter on a three-week road trip.
 Thank goodness for Walmart.

-I hope to eventually get the hang of this packing business and to make your life a whole lot easier, I asked over 25 of our favourite travel families what their must-have travel items are.
+I hope to eventually get the hang of this travel checklist business and to make your life a whole lot easier, I asked over 25 of the best travel with kids and family bloggers what their must-have travel items for kids are.

 Between them, these amazing families have journeyed to every corner of the globe with children of all ages.
-So let’s find out what their family travel packing essentials are.
+So let’s find out what they always have on their packing checklist.